AEG has unveiled a new cordless vacuum design that it says will change the way people vacuum their homes.

 The F9 officially launches at the IFA 2018 trade show in Berlin today.
 It should be available across Europe in September, though an exact UK launch date and price are yet to be confirmed.

 We’ll be trying it out as soon as possible, but for now read on to find out more about the new design and how it compares to rivals.
+You can also get our expert first impressions in the AEG FX9 cordless vacuum coming soon review.

 Best cordless vacuums – see our top picks